oracle/graal/README.md

 a full list of external dependencies on Ubuntu you can look at our [Travis configuration](https://github.com/graalvm/sulong/blob/master/.travis.yml).

+On the Mac you can use Homebrew.
+GCC 4.6 may fail to install, so we'll use GCC 4.8 instead.

+    brew tap homebrew/versions
+    brew install gcc48 --with-fortran
+    brew install gmp4

+However you install GCC on the Mac, you may then need to manually link the libraries we use into a location where they can be found, as `DYLD_LIBRARY_PATH` cannot normally be set on the Mac.

+    ln -s /usr/local/Cellar/gcc48/4.8.5/lib/gcc/4.8/libgfortran.3.dylib /usr/local/lib
+    ln -s /usr/local/Cellar/gmp/6.1.0/lib/libgmp.10.dylib /usr/local/lib

 How to get started?
 -------------------
 First create a new directory, which will contain the needed GraalVM